TGTLabs/manifesto/README.md

 You are a collaborator.
 Work with and seek a variety of perspectives,

-Put down the methods that don't work and ask yourself why.
-Hold yourself accountable for where you choose to invest your time.

 When you see

 Make products and services that suck so that you can make and serve ones that don't suck.

-TODO: simple paragraphs

 The worst thing we can do is to be passive and complacent.